First Lady (Philippine TV series)

 First Lady is a 2022 Philippine television drama romance comedy series broadcast by GMA Network.
-The series is the direct continuation of the television series First Yaya.
+The series served as a sequel to the 2021 television series First Yaya.
 Directed by L.A.
 Madridejos, it stars Sanya Lopez in the title role.
-It premiered on February 14, 2022 on the network's Telebabad line up replacing I Left My Heart in Sorsogon.
+It premiered on February 14, 2022 on the network's Telebabad line up.
 The series concluded on July 1, 2022 with a total of 97 episodes.

-It was replaced by Lolong in its timeslot.
+The series is streaming online on YouTube.